 Download and fill in:

-- the form for properties in England (this form is also available in Welsh)
+- the form for properties in England (available in English and Welsh)

-- the form for properties in Wales (this form is also available in Welsh)
+- the form for properties in Wales (available in English and Welsh)

 Send the completed form to the nearest court that deals with housing possession.

 The court will send your tenants a copy of the application.

 Your tenants have 14 days to challenge the application, from the date they receive it.

 A judge will decide either to:

 - issue a possession order that states your tenants must leave the property (this is normally the case)